Last updated on .

 A couple blocks west of the music school is the Conceptionist Sisters Cloistered Convent and Chapel (Capilla y Convento de Clausura de las Hermanas Concepcionistas).
 The Conceptionists arrived in Jardín from Bogotá on March 7, 1918.

-The land for the convent was donated in 1920 by Misael Velásquez, whose two daughters joined the sisterhood the day the convent officially opened.
-The convent contains a church, pantheon, garden, and priest’s house, as well as a statue of the Virgin of Carmel brought from Spain.
+The land for the complex was donated in 1920 by Misael Velásquez, whose two daughters joined the sisterhood the day the convent officially opened.
+The convent contains a church, pantheon, garden, and priest’s house, as well as a statue of Our Lady of Mount Carmel brought from Spain.

 The convent survives on donations as well as sales from pastries, handicrafts, and floral arrangements.
 It’s usually open to the public daily from 9am to 11am and 3pm to 4pm, with mass celebrated at 5pm.